KarjamP/NDEYSS/README.md

 Consciousness exist literally for the exact same reason paintings and drawings are able to proclaim entire imagery through markings, alone.

+In fact, consciousness is a paradox, even taking into account that emotions, in general, are paradoxes; this is because due to it being one, itself, consciousness works entirely in terms of emotion, feeling what's been sensed (instead of sensing the thing directly), and using feelings to will actions.
+Consciousness does not even see the inner workings of how it senses and how it wills actions; as far as it's concerned, if it feels a certain manner, if it can will actions through feelings, it can do so regardless of other circumstances.

+Consciousness is even able to seemingly defy logic, itself, should the feel of something is different than what it actually is, under the hood; this is how a pseudorandom number generator allows for a conscious mind to move their body around like a normal biological being.

+## Self-Awareness and Intelligence
+The fact that consciousness is an emotion brings forth implications in regards to these two concepts.

+Simply put, self-awareness is the ability for an entity to imagine any thoughts relating to themselves in some sort of manner.
+The only requirement for an entity to gain self-awareness is for them to be conscious; then it's just a matter of making them be aware of themselves, either through presenting a situation that would force them to dwell on themselves, or through treating them as if already self-aware.

+Intelligence, meanwhile, is the measurement of how simple or complex an entity's emotions happen to be, with sapience being the highest observable level of intelligence (aside from omniscience, itself).

+Scientists had speculated in the past that intelligence was determined by the amount of neurons within the forehead of a being.
+However, if consciousness is the emotion and not the shape, itself, for the shape to be the cause of intelligence does not hold sound.
+It's actually determined by how the entity's able to experience the perception and formation of their thoughts; thus, it can be raised under certain conditions.

+If the entity did not have a prior experience relating to having a higher level of intelligence, their level of intelligence would instead, be determined by the very first things they've experience: the quality of their senses, as well as any bodily functions related what they experience.

 ## Implementing a Conscious AI
 As been mentioned before, literally any shape that gradually changes according to input can house a consciousness within it.
 It does not even have to resemble a biological brain in appearance.